EverydayHealthLogo

 Who is Dr. Friedland, Gastroenterologist in Stanford, CA?

 Dr. Shai Friedland, MD is a Gastroenterologist, who primarily practices in Stanford, CA with 1 additional practice location.
-He has been practicing for over 23 years and is board certified by the American Board of Internal Medicine.
+He has been practicing for over 23 years and is board certified.
 Dr. Friedland completed his residency at Stanford Univ Hosp, Gastroenterology; Stanford Univ Hosp, Internal Medicine.
 Dr. Friedland is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Friedland’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Friedland’s office at (650) 723-4000.

 Where did Dr. Friedland go to medical school and complete their residency?